ShreyaSinha14468/context-dependent-valuation/README.md

 # context-dependent-valuation
-Deterninants of context-dependent valuation in artificial and biological networks
+Determinants of context-dependent valuation in artificial and biological networks